Multi-party period of the Republic of Turkey

+The Republic of Turkey established a multi-party system in 1945 when the National Development Party (MKP) led by Nuri Demirağ—a political party besides the dominant Republican People's Party (CHP)—was founded and the 1946 general election enabled multiple party participation.
+A multi-party democracy had been attempted with the two former Progressive Republican Party (TCF; 1924–25) and Liberal Republican Party (SCF; 1930), although these parties were short-lived.

 Prelude

-After President Mustafa Kemal Atatürk asked Ali Fethi Okyar to establish the opposition Liberal Republican Party (Serbest Cumhuriyet Fırkası) in 1930 as part of an attempted transition to multi-party democracy in Turkey, the party was soon dissolved by the Republican People's Party (CHP) government when Atatürk found it to be too influenced by Islamist-rooted elements.
+After President Mustafa Kemal Atatürk asked Ali Fethi Okyar to establish the opposition Liberal Republican Party (Serbest Cumhuriyet Fırkası) in 1930 as part of an attempted transition to multi-party democracy in Turkey, the party was soon dissolved by the CHP government when Atatürk found it to be too influenced by Islamist-rooted elements.

 1950–1960: DP in power

 The National Development Party (Milli Kalkınma Partisi) was founded by Nuri Demirağ.
 The next year, the Democrat Party was established, and was elected in 1950.

 Very popular at first, the government, led by Prime Minister Adnan Menderes, relaxed the restrictions on public Islam and presided over a booming economy thanks to the Marshall Plan.
 In the later half of the decade, however, the government introduced censorship laws limiting dissent, while it became plagued by high inflation and a massive debt.
 The government also attempted to use the army to suppress its political rivals.
 The army revolted in the 1960 coup, ending the Menderes government, and soon thereafter returning rule to civilian administration.